duband/JMSPoster/README.md

-mvn com.jmsgoodies:JMSPoster:1.0-SNAPSHOT:install -DinstallationDirectory=[your installation directory] -DtargetBrokerType=[activemq|weblogic|hornetq]
+mvn com.jmsgoodies:JMSPoster:1.0-SNAPSHOT:install -DinstallationDirectory=[your installation directory] -DtargetBrokerType=[activemq|weblogic|hornetq-jboss7.1]

 if you have set the targetBrokerType to weblogic, copy the JMS Weblogic client jar wlthint3client.jar from [wlserver directory]/server/lib to [current_jms_poster_installation]/lib

+if you have set the targetBrokerType to hornetq-jboss7.1, copy the JMS Weblogic client jar jboss-client-7.1.0.Final.jar from [wlserver directory]/bin/client to [current_jms_poster_installation]/lib

 cd [your installation directory]

+Make sure the values in the file connection.properties suit your broker

+run :

 postMsg.bat